cosmo0920/fruently/README.md

 #### Forwarding asynchronously

-Fruently does not have async API because Rust has `std::thread::spawn` function to make asynchronous API from synchronous one.
+Fruently does not have asynchronous API because Rust has `std::thread::spawn` function to make asynchronous API from synchronous one.

 If you want to send records into Fluentd asynchronously, please consider using `std::thread::spawn` like: [asynchronous example](examples/thread.rs).